Bluffton High School (South Carolina): Academics

 Student take eight classes a year on an A/B block schedule.
 Four classes a day are taken, and alternate between schedules.
 The school uses the State of South Carolina's uniform grading scale where an A is 100–90, a B is 89–80, a C is 79–70, a D is 69–60, and an F is 59–0.

 Athletics

 Bluffton High School competes at the Class AAAA level in the South Carolina High School League.
 The school fields teams for boys in football, wrestling, basketball, swimming, cross country, track & field, tennis, golf, soccer, and lacrosse; and for girls in cheerleading, volleyball, basketball, swimming, cross country, soccer, track & field, tennis, lacrosse, and golf.

 In 2009 and 2011, the girls' golf team won a state title.

 In 2011, the football team made it to the AAA state final.

-In 2017, the Boys Soccer team reached the AAA state final.
+In 2017, the boys' soccer team reached the AAA state final.

+Bluffton High School is a rival of May River High School.